Sparse matrix: Compressed sparse row (CSR, CRS or Yale format)

 It is likely known as the Yale format because it was proposed in the 1977 Yale Sparse Matrix Package report from Department of Computer Science at Yale University.

 Compressed sparse column (CSC or CCS)

 CSC is similar to CSR except that values are read first by column, a row index is stored for each value, and column pointers are stored.
 For example, CSC is (val, row_ind, col_ptr), where val is an array of the (top-to-bottom, then left-to-right) non-zero values of the matrix; row_ind is the row indices corresponding to the values; and, col_ptr is the list of val indexes where each column starts.
 The name is based on the fact that column index information is compressed relative to the COO format.
 One typically uses another format (LIL, DOK, COO) for construction.
 This format is efficient for arithmetic operations, column slicing, and matrix-vector products.
-See scipy.sparse.csc_matrix.
 This is the traditional format for specifying a sparse matrix in MATLAB (via the sparse function).